 Courses and Timeline

-The MUFL is a 25-month part-time online course-based degree program consisting of 30 credits.
+The full-time stream is a 13 month in-person course-based degree program consisting of 30 credits.
 The program starts in July.

 • 8 core urban forestry courses taught by experts in the Faculty of Forestry.